Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

-- The easiest and quickest way to make the shirt is to cut out the FREE bear SVG file the same color heat transfer vinyl and apply it to your shirt.
+- The easiest and quickest way to make the Mama bear pajama shirt is to cut out the FREE bear SVG file in the same color heat transfer vinyl and apply it to your shirt.
 Or you can use some lumberjack patterned iron-on vinyl to cut the bear out with to jazz it up.

 - I have step by step video tutorials on how to upload, cut, weed vinyl and apply with an iron.
 Click on purple links to watch tutorials if you need more help with this step.

-- Use fabric for the bear.
+- Use fabric for the bear in the bear family pajamas.
 I decided to cut the bear out of flannel fabric and apply it to the shirt with heat and bond.
 All the wording is cut out of black siser easyweed heat transfer vinyl.

 Cutting Bonded Fabric with the Cricut